 Parameters

-The callback function is invoked with the three arguments: a value of the element, an index of the element, and the Array object being traversed.
+The callback function is invoked with three arguments: a value of the element, an element index, and the Array object being traversed.

-currentValue: It is required, and it is the value of the current element.
+currentValue: It is required, and the value of the current element.

 index: It is Optional.
 The array index of the current element.